gmalim/NBA_analysis/README_AllStars.md

 - Data loading: NBA data from 2000-2018 from [basketball-reference.com](https://www.basketball-reference.com) have been saved as csv-files in the **data** directory using the scraper functions in [*NBAanalysissetup.py*](NBAanalysissetup.py).
 - Data preparation (feature selection, *NaN* handling, etc.).
 - Features included in this analysis: *G, GS, MP/G, PTS/48, PER, TS%, TRB%, AST%, STL%, BLK%, USG%, OWS/48, DWS/48, OBPM, DBPM, VORP, TW*.
 (Definitions can be found [here](https://www.basketball-reference.com/about/glossary.html)).
-- Target statistic is the players' All-Star selection status (a binary variable).
+- Target statistic is the players' All-Star selection status (*AS*), a binary variable.
 - Feature scaling as required by various ML algorithms.
 - Visualization of distributions of all features for All-Stars and non-All-Stars.